heksaani/InnuendoCliCpouta/InnnuendoCLI_doc.md

    - log_reports.tab
    - typing_reports.tab

-   Please note that the excel file, Innuendo_reports.xlsx comprises all reports, each one in a separate excel sheet.
+   Please note that the excel file, Innuendo_reports.xlsx also comprises all reports, each one in a separate excel sheet.

  - ### **Visualising ChewBBACA allelic profiles using Grapetree** Grapetree software (version 2.2.0) is installed on InnuendoCLI machine and can be used for the visualization of allelic profiles.
 You can use the